Free community activities for wellbeing

 Any questions or complaints regarding this privacy notice should be addressed to:

-The Trustees, The Ashdown Hub CIO (last reviewed 26/04/2022)
+The Trustees, c/o administrator, Ashdown Hub

 Visual JournallingWe want to share this technique with you that we have used with other people for some time.
 It was part of a Zoom group over lock down.